justinlubin/cobbler/README.md

 - To run the evaluation described in the paper, run the `run_evaluation.sh` script in the project's root repository

-## Running the analysis scripts

-The scripts in the `analysis/` directory analyze the benchmarking results.
-They require the following Python dependencies:

-- `numpy`
-- `matplotlib`
-- `pandas`

-(For convenience, these are automatically installed when running `make deps` in the `frontend` directory.)

 ## Running tests

 To run the backend tests, run `make test` from the `backend` subdirectory.

 To run the frontend tests, run `make test` from the `frontend` subdirectory.

-## Generating the Qualtrics survey txt file

-To generate a txt file that can be uploaded to Qualtrics, see the `survey` subdirectory.

 ## Acknowledgments